 Clinical data is information about the safety or performance of a product and may be derived from the following sources:

-- clinical trials of a medical device,
+- clinical investigations of a medical device,

 - other studies reproduced in scientific literature relating to a product which can be shown to be equivalent to the product concerned,